The Home tab contains basic tools for building and testing your experience.

 The Editor button opens a window with tools for creating and shaping static terrain.
 For more information, see Terrain Editor.

 The Part button inserts a new part into the workspace.
-Clicking the dropdown arrow lets you select either Block, Sphere, Wedge, or Cylinder.
+Clicking the small dropdown arrow on the button lets you select either Block, Sphere, Wedge, Corner Wedge, or Cylinder.
 For more information, see Parts.

-You can lock objects in the 3D world to prevent them from being selected, letting you more easily work with unlocked parts in the vicinity.
-The Lock tool operates as a "key" for both states — clicking on an unlocked object locks it, while clicking a locked object unlocks it.
+Once enabled, the tool operates as a "key" for both states — clicking on an unlocked object locks it, while clicking a locked object unlocks it.

-The Anchor toggle controls if physics affects the position of the selected part.
-Anchored parts never change position due to gravity or any other force.
-This action has a default shortcut of Option+A.
+The Anchor toggle controls whether the part will be immovable by physics.
+When Anchored, a part will never change position due to gravity, other parts collisions, overlapping other parts, or any other physics-related causes.
+This action has a default shortcut of AltA (Windows) or ⌥A (macOS).

 There are three common options for playtesting an experience.
-Clicking the button starts a playtest of that type, and the small arrow below the button offers different options as outlined below.
+Clicking the button starts a playtest of the currently selected mode, and clicking the small arrow below the button lets you choose a different mode.

 |Play||F5||Starts simulating the experience, inserting your avatar at either a SpawnLocation or coordinates of around (0, 100, 0).|